 To achieve his ends, a manipulator is ready for anything.
-He knows what your chords are to play on to get what he wants.
+He knows what your chords are and how to play them to get what he wants.

 Warning!
 This flattery is just a bunch of lies: you know it, but it's hard to resist.

-These false compliments sometimes dazzle you and make you flinch.
-Then you regret it.
+These false compliments may sometimes dazzle you and make you flinch.
+Then, you regret it.
 Because once he wins, none of this remains.